Filaret Denysenko: Political views

 In March 2014, Filaret publicly opposed the annexation of Crimea by Russia.
 On 5 September 2014, amidst the 2014 Russian military intervention in Ukraine, Filaret held a service to consecrate a memorial cross to the Heavenly Hundred.
 Filaret declared during his service that in the Orthodox church had appeared "among the rulers of this world [...] a real new Cain" who "calls himself a brother to the Ukrainian people, but in fact according to his deeds [...] really became the new Cain, shedding the brotherly blood and entangling the whole world with lies" and that "Satan went into him, as into Judas Iscariot".
 The statement was published on the official website of the Ukrainian Orthodox Church – Kyiv Patriarchate in English, Russian and Ukrainian.
 Publications such as Church Times, Cogwriter, and Ecumenical News identified Filaret's "new Cain" with Russian president Vladimir Putin.

 Filaret said that the local population in Donbas "must pay for their guilt [in rejecting Kyiv's authority] through suffering and blood".

-COVID-19

 In March 2020, during a TV interview, Filaret called the COVID-19 pandemic a "divine punishment" for same-sex marriage.
 He was later sued by Kyiv-based LGBT-rights group InSight for his remarks.
 Early September 2020, it was announced that Filaret himself had been tested positive for COVID-19 and admitted to hospital.

 In an interview released in March 2020 to the Ukraine Channel 4, he declared that the Holy Eucharist could be administrated from one spoon, because it is impossible to get viruses from the gloriously resurrected Body of Jesus Christ God.

+In February 2024, Filaret issued awards for Ukrainian service members, one of them being Viktor Pylypenko.
+When Filaret was informed that Pylypenko is gay, he cancelled his recognition, sparking condemnation from other soldiers.

+Death and burial

+During the last months of his life, the metropolitan was hospitalized several times.
+On 20 March 2026, Metropolitan Epiphanius of Kyiv announced that Filaret had died earlier that day.
+He was 97.
+He was succeeded by Archbishop Nykodym of Sumy and Okhtyrka (formerly Volodymyr Kobzar) on 21 March.

+On 22 March 2026, Filaret's coffin was placed in Kyiv's St. Michael's Cathedral, with hundreds of people gathering to bid farewell to the deceased.
+A funeral procession then followed through the streets of the city, ending in St. Volodymyr's Cathedral, where the burial ceremony took place.